 How does it compare to other travel rewards cards?

 The Citi Prestige® Card is a sought-after travel rewards card with a welcome bonus of 50,000 points worth $500 in travel after you spend $4,000 within 90 days of opening the account.
 Cardholders earn points at a rate of five points for every dollar spent on air travel and restaurants, three points for hotel and cruise lines, and one point per dollar spent on everything else.

 Additional perks include a $250 travel credit each year (applies to most travel purchases), two complimentary fourth-night hotel stays per year, and VIP lounge access through Priority Pass Select.
 Points transfer to some airline loyalty programs, including Virgin Atlantic Flying Club and TrueBlue.
 The annual fee is a hefty $495, which for some credit card shoppers is an instant dealbreaker.

 The Chase Sapphire Preferred® Card has a much lower annual fee of $95.
 Both cards offer a high redemption value for travel and are good options for travel rewards.

 The Capital One Venture Rewards Credit Card is another notable contender for one of the best travel cards.
-Its welcome bonus is 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
 Rewards accumulate at a rate of two miles per dollar spent on every purchase made with the card.

 For credit card shoppers looking for a low annual fee and a straightforward earning program, the Capital One Venture Rewards Credit Card is a great choice.
 Venture miles are worth one cent each.
 For credit card users focused on travel, the Chase Sapphire Preferred® Card may be a better choice due to its flexibility.